zafrullakhan001/BrowserLauncherPro2/Browser_Launcher_Pro_LinkedIn_Article.md

 ## Installation and Setup

+## Availability & Disclaimer

+- Not published on the Chrome Web Store or Microsoft Edge Add-ons.
+This is a custom-developed tool distributed directly from the project repository.
+- Free to download and use at your discretion.
+Provided "AS IS" without warranties or guarantees.
+Use at your own risk.
+- The developer assumes no liability for any damages or issues arising from use of this software.
+- Installation is manual via "Load unpacked" in Chrome/Edge.
+Automatic store updates are not available.

 ### Prerequisites
 - Windows 10/11 with WSL support (for Linux features)
 - Chrome or Edge browser